2025-Fall-UAF-CS493/eBookMaker/README.md

 ### XML File Export

 - Located in `pdfrx_view.dart`
-- Worked on by Jonathan Brough and Kohlby Vierthaler.
+- Worked on by Jonathan Brough, Kohlby Vierthaler, and Jenae Matson.

 Generates structured XML containing all text and image annotations and saves it to a user-selected location.